huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 1. User Roles and Core Scenarios

 Role A: Customer
 The primary driver of revenue.
-An external end-user whose primary objective is to discover, select, and acquire products through the platform.
+An external user whose primary objective is to discover, select, and acquire products through the platform.
 Core Scenarios:
 •	Searching for specific items or browsing categories to find products.
-•	Viewing product details and adding items to a virtual cart.
+•	Viewing product details and adding items to shopping cart.
 •	Entering shipping details and completing a secure payment.
 •	Receiving order confirmations and tracking the status of their shipment until delivery.